 Effective - this means we looked for evidence that people's care, treatment and support achieved good outcomes and promoted a good quality of life, based on best available evidence.

-At the last inspection this key question was rated as requires improvement.
-This was due to staff not being provided with the training and support they needed to undertake their role.
-This inspection found improvements had been made and this key question rating has now improved to good.
+This is the first inspection for this newly registered service.
+This key question has been rated good.

 This meant people's outcomes were consistently good, and people's feedback confirmed this.

 Staff support: induction, training, skills and experience